Skip to main content

 The psychological scars of conflict run deep.
 Through our child protection programmes, we've provided mental health and psychosocial support to 2,791 children and 998 adults.
 In safe spaces across Lebanon, children who experienced trauma can play, express themselves and begin healing through activities designed by trained staff.

-When schools reopened, we welcomed children back with special programmes to help them reconnect with friends and ease into learning again.
+When schools reopened in 2024, we welcomed children back with special programmes to help them reconnect with friends and ease into learning again.
+Only an end to violence can ensure children can continue their education today.

 Ensuring access to clean water and sanitation